OJddJO/WordLanguage/doc/README.md

 - print Hello and the string value in `name`

 > [!NOTE]
-> One line of code can only contain one statement.
-You cannot perform multiple tasks on the same line.
+> One line of code can contain multiple statements.
+You can perform multiple tasks on the same line, even if it is not recommended.
-> For example, the following code is invalid:
+> For example, the following code is valid:
 > ```
 > str name assign input "Enter your name: " print "Hello" str name
 > ```